GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 ./utils/cloudsql_db.sh
 ```

-The output of this script will look like the following
+The output of this script will look like the following (IP address will be different)

 ```
 Cloud SQL Host IP address is 10.60.0.2